With respect to immigration to Suriname, a distinction is made between three (3) categories of foreign nationals can be distinguished:

 - foreign nationals exempt from a visa requirement; and

-Accordingly, those traveling to Suriname as tourists, do not require a Temporary Stay for the duration of their stay.
-However, should they wish to exceed the allowed period of touristic stay, they will not be able to apply for their Temporary Stay in Suriname.
+Accordingly, those traveling to Suriname as tourists, do not require an Authorization for Temporary Stay for the duration of their stay.
+However, should they wish to exceed the allowed period of touristic stay, they will not be able to apply for their Authorization for Temporary Stay in Suriname.

 The Authorization for Temporary Stay cannot be submitted in Suriname, while remaining on a tourist or business visa.
 The Authorization for Temporary Stay may be submitted at one of Suriname’s Diplomatic or Consular post in the country of residence or region of the respective foreigner.

 Foreigners who do not need a visa to enter Suriname may enter Suriname and apply for an Authorization for Temporary Stay in Paramaribo.
 Foreign nationals with a PSA (Persoon van Surinaamse Afkomst) status may enter Suriname with a tourist Visa and apply for an Authorization for Temporary Stay in Paramaribo (this also applies for the spouse, if married by law).